 4.2.
 Cancellation within 14 days of the course start date:

 The School accepts enrolments on the understanding that a student will remain for the duration of the course booked.

-The first 12 weeks tuition fees of any course are not refundable after beginning the course or in the case of no-show.
+The first 12 weeks tuition fees of any course are not refundable from 14 days before the course start date.
 If the School has received a guarantee letter for third party funded students for the following booking period and the student fails to attend after the first 12 weeks have concluded, there will be no refund from the following booking period fees.